 An established software provider was in the midst of constructing a beta version of a new core product offering.
-The software development effort was straining limited resources from all departments across the organization.
-Informal communication among project participants and the lack of a clearly articulated process flow were impeding progress and jeopardizing the release schedule.
+The software development effort was strained limited resources from all departments across the organization.
+Informal communication among project participants and the lack of a clearly articulated process flow impeded progress and jeopardized the release schedule.

 Sophelle performed an end-to-end assessment of their current development lifecycle, staffing levels and organizational structure.
 Employees were interviewed and observed across all functional areas including product management, engineering, documentation, and support.
 Sophelle also evaluated a cross-section of product documentation and development tools.

 - The lack of a product roadmap and insufficient documentation of requirements caused confusion and under-utilization of resources.

 - There was no comprehensive project plan spanning functional areas.